There’s No Reason to Wait

 Felony Charges in Florida

 Regardless of the specific crime, felonies will require a well-orchestrated defense in a court of law.
 At Ammediate Bail Bonds, we can arrange for your quick release after arrest.
-Once out of jail, you can better arrange for your court date.
+Once out of jail, you can better prepare for your court date.
 When accused of a felony, you should first and foremost become educated on the particulars of sentencing.

 Different Types of Felony Charges

-A third degree felony, the least serious of its type, can still net you up to five years of prison and/or probation.
-Third degree felonies also include a $5,000 fine.
+A third-degree felony, the least serious of its type, can still net you up to five years of prison and/or probation.
+Third-degree felonies also include a $5,000 fine.

 Capital felonies cover the most serious of all crimes.
 In Florida, someone accused of a capital felony faces the possibility of execution.
 Life in prison without parole also serves as a consequence for capital felonies.

 Florida further differentiates between felony grades with the criminal punishment system ranking mechanism.
-Each felony gets graded on a scale of one to ten based on severity.
+Each felony is graded on a scale of one to ten based on severity.
 The higher the score, the more likely the accused faces a maximum sentence.